canterbury-air-patrol/smm-client-android/docs/index.md

 ** You should see a list assets associated with your account ** Select the Assest you wish to act as
 * On the asset screen:
+** Tap the 'Start Tracking' button to enable tracking as the asset you have selected, you will need to give the app permission to access your location.
+** Tap the 'Stop' button to disable tracking
 ## Advanced